Hypergraph polynomials and the Bernardi process: Shellability

 Until reaching $\varepsilon$, the violet tours of $T$ and $T'$ coincide.
 Then $\varepsilon$ is cut at its violet endpoint in the tour of $T'$.
 Next we continue the traversal of $T_0$ until we arrive at $\varepsilon'$.
-During this time, any edges that we cut are edges that are cut in the tour of $T$ as well.
-As $\varepsilon'$ is traversed, the tour of $T'$ thus far did not cut any edge at its emerald endpoint.
+During this time, any edges that we cut are edges of $G_0$ that are cut, at the same endpoint, in the tour of $T$ as well.
+As $\varepsilon'$ is traversed, the tour of $T'$ thus far has not cut any edge at its emerald endpoint.
+If there are any edges between $v'e'$ and $v'e''$ at $v'$, then they get cut at their violet endpoints.
 Next we start the traversal of $T'_1$, which is a $V$-cut Jaeger tree in $G_1$.
 Compared to the tour of $T'_1$ with regard to $G_1$, the only difference in the tour of $T'$ is that any edges in $C^*(T,\varepsilon)$ that we encounter have to be skipped.
-But by Lemma \ref{l:char_Jaeger_cuts}, all the edges from $C^*(T,\varepsilon)$ that have their emerald endpoint in $G_1$ have already been cut, hence none of them will be cut at its emerald endpoint.
+But by Lemma \ref{l:char_Jaeger_cuts}, all the edges from $C^*(T,\varepsilon)$ that have their emerald endpoint in $G_1$ have already been cut, hence none of them gets cut at its emerald endpoint.
 Then when we arrive back at $e'$ after traversing $\varepsilon'$ for the second time, the set of node-edge pairs that have not been current is the same as in the violet tour of $T$ after $(e',e'v')$ serves as current pair.
 Moreover, the orders in which these remaining pairs become current are the same, too.
-Hence during the traversal of the remaining part of $T_0$, each edge that is cut is still cut at its violet endpoint.
+Hence during the remainder of the tour of $T'$, each edge that is cut is still cut at its violet endpoint.

 \ref{otodik} $\Rightarrow$ \ref{masodik}.
 The tree $T$ is an $E$-cut Jaeger tree for the reversed ribbon structure by Lemma \ref{l:emerald_tree_is_also_violet}.
 Applying Lemma \ref{l:char_Jaeger_cuts} with ``emerald'' instead of ``violet,'' we see that those edges in $C^*(T,\varepsilon)$ that have their emerald endpoint in the base component all precede, in the emerald $T$-order, those which have their violet endpoint there.
-Since now there exists an edge in $C^*(T,\varepsilon)$ that has its emerald endpoint in the base component, necessarily the smallest edge of $C^*(T,\varepsilon)$ according to the emerald $T$-order also has its emerald endpoint in the base component.
-As $\varepsilon$ has its violet endpoint in the base component, the smallest edge in $C^*(T,\varepsilon)$, according to the emerald $T$-order, stands opposite to $\varepsilon$.
+Since now there exists an edge in $C^*(T,\varepsilon)$ that has its emerald endpoint in the base component, necessarily the smallest edge $\delta$ of $C^*(T,\varepsilon)$, according to the emerald $T$-order, is of this kind.
+As $\varepsilon$ has its violet endpoint in the base component, it stands opposite to $\delta$, which means that $\varepsilon$ is internally semi-passive.